Ultimate Pottery Glazing Tools & Supplies Guide

 To grind and smooth out the bottoms of your ceramic pieces, a wheel attachment grinding stone does a great job.
 The Diamond Core Tools 12″ Diamond Grinding Disc is especially preferred because its diamond grit has a higher hardness rating than even silicon carbide abrasive.

-When using a grinding stone, always remember to observe all safety precautions like wearing goggles.
-Also, use the stone with water to maximize tool life and minimize the amount of dust flying around.
+When using a grinding stone, always remember to observe all safety precautions, such as wearing goggles.
+Also, use the stone with water to maximize tool life and minimize dust flying around.

 Handheld Rotary Tool Glaze Removal Grinder